theQRL/web3.js/docs/docs/guides/basics/sign_and_send_tx/wallet_of_eth_node.md

 # Using Node Wallet

-If Ethereum node has unlocked account in its wallet you can send transaction without need of signing locally in web3.js
+If Zond node has unlocked account in its wallet you can send transaction without need of signing locally in web3.js

 ## Transaction